genesiscommunitysuccess/docs/docs/03_server/07_consolidator/01_introduction.md

 ## Consolidator on-demand (objects)

-Consolidator objects are classes that can be used in code elsewhere in your application.
+As an alternative to running a Consolidator as a service, you can create Consolidator objects as classes that can be used in code elsewhere in your application.
 They can be used in custom services, as well as in Request Servers and Event Handlers.

-These Consolidators perform on-demand consolidations where the input can be one of the following:
+These Consolidators perform on-demand consolidations where the input can be:

-- it can be read directly from the database
+- read directly from the database
-- it can be provided at runtime
+- provided at runtime
-- it can be a combination of both of these.
+- a combination of both of these

-Effectively, that gives you three types of Consolidator objects, which we shall introduce after the following simple example:
+Effectively, that gives you three types of Consolidator object, which we shall introduce after the following simple example:

 ```kotlin
 // consolidate database records: